simple-acme/simple-acme.github.io/manual/advanced-use/secret-management.md

 ---
 # Secrets

-Some plugins require authentication information such as a password or API key to be able to work, e.g. to login to an FTP server or to update a DNS record.
+Some plugins require authentication information such as a password or API key to be able to work, e.g. to login to an FTP server or an API key needed to update a DNS record.
 These secrets are historically saved in [encrypted](/manual/advanced-use/encryption) form in the [.renewal.json](/manual/advanced-use/renewal-management) files in the configuration folder.

-There are also some global secrets, like the proxy server password and the smpt server password, that are stored in [settings.json](/reference/settings).
+There are also some global secrets, like the proxy server password and the SMTP server password, that are stored in [settings.json](/reference/settings).

 ## Central Management